ossf/scorecard-monitor/README.md

 **Simplify OpenSSF Scorecard tracking in your organization with automated markdown and JSON reports, plus optional GitHub issue alerts.**

----

-**📢 IMPORTANT**

-This project is now part of the [OpenSSF](https://openssf.org/) organization.
-You can find more information about it in [this announcement](https://github.com/ossf/scorecard-monitor/issues/79).
+*This project is part of [OpenSSF Scorecard](https://github.com/ossf/scorecard).
+Read [the announcement](https://github.com/ossf/scorecard-monitor/issues/79) for more details.*

----

 ## 🔮 About

-If you're feeling overwhelmed by an avalanche of repository scorecards in your organization, you can breathe easy: Automation is here to make your life easier!
-It will streamline the process of keeping track of them all by providing a comprehensive report in Markdown and a local database in JSON with all the scores.
-Furthermore, to stay on top of any changes in the scores, you can choose to get notifications through Github Issues.
+If you're feeling overwhelmed by an avalanche of scorecards across your organizations, you can breathe easy: automation is here to make your life easier!
+Scorecard Monitor streamlines the process of keeping track of them all by providing a comprehensive report in Markdown and a local database in JSON with all the scores.
+To stay on top of any changes in the scores, you can also choose to get notifications through Github Issues.

 ## ✅ Requirements